FJLendinez/fastrack/README.md

 ### Track views

-To can track on every web framework with ease, **fastrack doesn't track automatically**, instead of this here you have recipes for your favourite front taste.
+To can track on every web framework with ease, **fastrack track automatically** using

-#### VanillaJS

 ```js
 window.addEventListener('beforeunload', window.fastrack_trackview);
 ```

 When `beforeunload` event is triggered, you can use `fastrack_trackview()` function to track the current page and time spent on it.

 #### Vue